1929 U.S. National Championships (tennis)

-The 1929 U.S. National Championships (now known as the US Open) was a tennis tournament that took place on the outdoor grass courts at the West Side Tennis Club, Forest Hills in New York City, United States.
-The men's tournament ran from 7 September until 14 September, while the women's event took place from 19 August to 24 August.
+The 1929 U.S. National Championships (now known as the US Open) was a tennis tournament that took place on the outdoor grass courts at the West Side Tennis Club, Forest Hills in New York City, New York.
+The men's tournament ran from September 7 until September 14, while the women's event took place from August 19 to August 24.
 It was the 49th staging of the U.S. National Championships and the fourth Grand Slam tennis event of the year.
 In the men's singles competition Bill Tilden won his record seventh and final singles title.